services systemd (unit)

 Source: https://unix.stackexchange.com/questions/245037/saving-process-output-to-a-file-in-systemd-unit-file

 Commands are not subject to shell parsing eg “< > << >> and &” are not treated specially.
-Use /bin/sh 'script.sh > out'
+Use /bin/sh 'script.sh > out' to get around this.

 File location